Proglang-TypeScript/dts-auto-generate/notes.md

 Or maybe it's easier to output the synthesized values as tests and have some other tool generate the types from these.

+##### Remarks (OHV 20211214)

+[Systematic Generation of Conformance Tests for JavaScript](https://arxiv.org/abs/2108.07075) explores how to generate test cases for untyped and unannotated JavaScript functions that achieve high coverage.
+Their approach is mostly sound.

+The downside is that it is quite heavyweight, and it generates an enormous amount of test cases - many of which are "incorrectly typed".

+The way our approach works currently is not geared towards outputting test cases that exercise the library function to a high degree of coverage.
+This requires you to reason about nasty stuff like relationships between values, which is solved by an SMT solver in the above paper.
+What our approach wants to do is to explore a lot of possible executions of the library, looks at how the input parameters are manipulated, and then come up with a type for the parameters based on some heuristics.

 ##### Postponed problems

 * How do we handle functions that schedule actions on the event loop to run after the function returns?